 The Emotional Side of Caregiving: Parkinson’s Caregivers Share Advice – Michael J. Fox Foundation

 Parkinson’s Disease and Caregiving – Family Caregiver Alliance

-This post has been brought to you by Steadiwear (featured on the International Essential Tremor Foundation Blog Tremor Talk) and our first product is the Steadi-One, featured on Forbes, The Globe and Mail, Business Insider.
-The Steadi-One is a battery-free, lightweight, water-resistant assisted device that provides instant resistance against hand tremors.
+This post has been brought to you by Steadiwear (featured on the International Essential Tremor Foundation Blog Tremor Talk) and our first product is the Steadi-Two, featured on Forbes, The Globe and Mail, Business Insider.
+The Steadi-Two is a battery-free, lightweight, water-resistant assisted device that provides instant resistance against hand tremors.
 It incorporates a ball-joint surrounded by Non-Newtonian smart fluid, designed to provide instant and equal resistance against tremors.
-The Steadi-One is an FDA & Health Canada registered Class I medical device.
-Check out this video of the Steadi-One in action.
+The Steadi-Two is an FDA & Health Canada registered Class I medical device.
+Check out this video of the Steadi-Two in action.
 Schedule a free consult on the Steadiwear website today.

 Parkinson’s Foundation.
 (2018).
 How to Cope with Parkinson’s as a Caregiver.
 Retrieved from http://parkinson.org/Find-Help/Blogs/Caregiver-Corner/How-to-Cope-With-Parkinsons-as-a-Caregiver

 Michael J. Fox Foundation.
 (2018).
 Support & Caregiving for Parkinsons Patients: The Michael J. Fox Foundation.
 Retrieved from https://www.michaeljfox.org/understanding-parkinsons/supporting-caregiving.php